 To help facilitate meaningful connections, all mentors and mentees are required to participate in the following activities:

-- APPAM 2020 Fall Research Conference Meet-Up – APPAM invites all mentors and mentees at the 2020 Fall Research Conference to attend this meet-up where you may meet your match in-person during the conference.
+- APPAM 2022 Fall Research Conference Meet-Up – APPAM invites all mentors and mentees at the 2022 Fall Research Conference to attend the meet-up.

 - Program Summary – Once they've settled in the program, mentors and mentees will be required to provide a short written summary of their experiences.
 This will provide future participants with examples of what the program entails and will provide feedback on the program so APPAM can improve upon it in the future.
 Participants will be asked how the program helped them in their career, what they learned, and why they chose to participate in the program.